gaehlerm/SoftwareEngineering/README.md

     assert y == {'a': 1, 'b': 2}
 ```

+Another example of brittle tests is testing methods that should be private but are made public in order to test them.
+This prevents you from refactoring this function because it is now part of the public interface.
+Changing it will break the tests, even if the actual public interface remains unchanged.
+This is why private methods should not be made public for testing purposes.
+If you truly feel the need to test a private method, you should refactor it into a separate class.
+You should always just test interfaces, they are more stable than implementations.

 ### Random Numbers

 If you ever use random numbers in your code, you might get stuck with your tests.
 You think.
 How can you test something that is random?
 Well, you can.
 Random numbers generated are typically not truly random.
 Your computer generates them.
 It uses an algorithm to generate numbers that appear random, but it still produces numbers in a deterministic sequence.
 Always use the same random number algorithm and seed (initial value) consistently to ensure reproducible results for each test case.
 Only use truly random numbers once you have deployed your software.